 - 12.2 A central counterparty should be well prepared to implement its default rules and procedures, including any appropriate discretionary procedures provided for in its rules.
-This requires that the central counterparty should: - (a) require its participants to inform it immediately if they: - become subject to, or aware of the likelihood of external administration, or have reasonable grounds for suspecting that they will become subject to external administration; or - (ii) have breached, or are likely to breach, a risk-control requirement of the central counterparty; and - (b) have the ability to close out, hedge or transfer, a participant's open contracts in order to appropriately control risk of a participant that: - (i) becomes subject to external administration; or - (ii) breaches a risk-control requirement of the central counterparty.
+This requires that the central counterparty should: - (a) require its participants to inform it immediately if they: - (i) become subject to, or aware of the likelihood of external administration, or have reasonable grounds for suspecting that they will become subject to external administration; or - (ii) have breached, or are likely to breach, a risk-control requirement of the central counterparty; and - (b) have the ability to close out, hedge or transfer, a participant's open contracts in order to appropriately control risk of a participant that: - (i) becomes subject to external administration; or - (ii) breaches a risk-control requirement of the central counterparty.

-To facilitate early identification of a default event, the ASX Clear Operating Rules and Procedures require that participants inform ASX Clear immediately in the event of a default, or if there is a reasonable expectation of such an event.
+To facilitate early identification of a default event, the ASX Clear Operating Rules and Procedures require that a participant inform ASX Clear immediately in the event of a default, or if there is a reasonable expectation of such an event.
 This requirement is legally binding and would continue to apply even in the event that an external administrator was appointed to the clearing participant.
 The Operating Rules and Procedures envisage a number of possible events of default.
 These include: becoming subject to external administration; being unable to meet obligations relating to open contracts; default of the clearing participant at another CCP or exchange; and being in breach of the CCP's risk-control requirements, such as failing to fulfil margin or other payment obligations to the CCP.

 Although the ASX Clear Operating Rules set out specific events of default, declaration of a default would never be automatic.
 Instead, ASX Clear maintains the right to investigate a potential default fully, taking into account any extenuating circumstances.
-This was the approach taken by ASX in relation to events of default relating to a participant that had taken on a particularly large position and was unable to meet margin requirements.
+This was the approach initially taken by ASX in relation to events of default relating to BBY Limited, which was unable to meet margin requirements in a timely manner (see Section 4 and below).
 The process of investigating, and the subsequent handling of, a potential default would depend on its nature.
 Specifically, the rules distinguish between 'operational', 'compliance' and 'financial' defaults.
 This differentiation appropriately reflects the gravity and potential ramifications of a declaration of default.
-Ultimately, the declaration of any default is the responsibility of the Managing Director and Chief Executive Officer of ASX, under delegated responsibility from the CS Boards.
+The Participant Incident Response Committee (PIRC), chaired by the GE, Operations and made up of senior staff from operational, risk management, compliance and legal departments, is responsible for monitoring and managing clearing participant incidents and the escalation of potential default events to the DMC (see Appendix A2.1, SSF Standard 3.1 for further detail on the PIRC).
+Ultimately, the declaration of any default is the responsibility of the Managing Director and CEO of ASX (or relevant delegates), under delegated responsibility from the CS Boards.